Bakyalakshmi05/OnlineShopping/README.md

 ## ✍️ Authors <a name = "authors"></a>
 - [@SkillLync](https://github.com/kylelobo) - FSD

-See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
-- Inspiration
-- References
+I would like to thank the following individuals for their contributions to this project:

+- The team at Skill-Lync, for generously providing the data used in this project.